Indiana administers the Uniform Bar Examination (UBE).

 Multistate Professional Responsibility Examination (MPRE)

-A passing score on the Multistate Professional Responsibility Examination (MPRE) is also required to become a licensed Indiana attorney.
+In addition to the UBE, a passing score on the Multistate Professional Responsibility Examination (MPRE) is also required to become a licensed Indiana attorney.
 The MPRE tests an examinee’s knowledge of the ethics rules related to the practice of law.
 According to the NCBE, the purpose of the MPRE is to “measure examinees' knowledge and understanding of established standards related to the professional conduct of lawyers.”